-Applicants to the Rabbinical program, programs of the Debbie Friedman School of Sacred Music, and residential MA programs of the Schools of Education must demonstrate proficiency in the Hebrew language comparable to two years of college-level Modern Hebrew.
-We do not need to see documented coursework in Hebrew; however, you must pass a Hebrew Proficiency and Placement Exam in order to matriculate.
+Applicants to the Rabbinical program, programs of the Debbie Friedman School of Sacred Music, and the Concurrent Master of Arts in Jewish Learning and Master of Educational Leadership program must demonstrate capacity in the Hebrew language comparable to one year of college-level Modern Hebrew.
+We do not need to see documented coursework in Hebrew; however, you must pass a Hebrew Capacity Exam in order to matriculate.
 The Exam is taken at the time of the admissions interview.

-For the School of Jewish Nonprofit Management, the Executive Masters program in Jewish Education,and the part time Masters program in Religious Education on our New York campus, students must have Hebrew proficiency equivalent to one year of college-level Modern Hebrew demonstrated on a transcript or passing a proficiency exam in order to graduate from the program.
+For the Executive Masters program in Jewish Education and the single Master of Educational Leadership program, students must have Hebrew proficiency equivalent to one year of college-level Modern Hebrew demonstrated on a transcript or passing a proficiency exam in order to graduate from the program.
 One may enter the program without a solid Hebrew foundation but will need to take Hebrew to fulfill the one-year minimum requirement.
 If necessary, this requirement can be met after matriculating, but prior to graduation.

-The Hebrew language requirement for the School of Graduate Studies is a minimum of two years of Biblical Hebrew.
+The Hebrew requirement for the Pines School of Graduate Studies Ph.D. program is a minimum of two years of Biblical Hebrew, and 1 year for the MAJS program (though 2 years is recommended).

 We believe that Hebrew is essential.
 It is essential for